KeyvanArj/cryptography-in-use/secrecy/README.md

   0000000 d1 e4 1b c2 55 b7 d8 5e b0 6e fe dc 6b 69 fc 6e
 ```

-Another way could be using pbkdf2 to derivate a Key and IV from a passkey.
+Another way could be using pbkdf2 to derivate a Key and IV from a passkey by [Key Derivation]() technique.

 To encrypt the file, you can use the following command :